 So, without adequate amounts of this vitamin, your body’s ability to perform its job deteriorates.
 You won’t have enough physical, emotional and mental energy to make it through your day.

-A deficiency of B-12 can also lead to weakness, constipation, loss of appetite, balance problems, memory difficulties and nerve problems, such as numbness and tingling in your hands or feet.
+A deficiency of B12 can also lead to weakness, constipation, loss of appetite, balance problems, memory difficulties and nerve problems, such as numbness and tingling in your hands or feet.
+Unfortunately, older adults are already at risk for vitamin B12 deficiency.

 Drug-free acid reflux relief